GrantEaton/flask-python-practice/README.md

       USER:       '<username>'
       PASSWORD:   '<password>'
 ```
-When run the app, you should be automatically connected.
+Assuming you have an AWS hen run the app, you should be automatically connected.

 ### Other
 1. set default flask file `export FLASK_APP=hello.py`